teuben/RSR_driver/README.md

 python rsr_driver.py obsnum.txt -r 0.01
 ```

 The **-t** flag works when averaing all the raw files.
 This removes from the final average all the bands exceeding the value sent to the RSR_driver via this parameter.
 A good practice is to use a equal or smaller value than the **-r**.
+Otherwise it might have no effect.

+## Notes on baseline subtraction